 How much do you eat it?

 The next step is to decide how much of that plant you want.
 There are somethings to keep in mind here.
 Let’s take cucumbers and tomatoes here.
 Let’s say you absolutely LOVE cucumbers, but hate raw tomatoes.
-BUT you eat a ton of tomato sauce and you want to can tomato sauce.
+BUT you eat a ton of tomato sauce and you want to can it.

 You should look at how much fruit a plant will give.
-A cucumber plant will yield approximately 10-15 cukes depending on when you pick them.
+A cucumber plant will yield approximately 10-15 (or more) cukes depending on when you pick them.
 Don’t need or want 100’s of cukes?
 Don’t plant a bunch of plants.
 A tomato plant will yield approximately 8-10# of tomatoes per plant.
 A quart jar of tomato sauce needs approximately 5# of tomatoes, roughly.
 If you are trying to put up a lot of tomato sauce, maybe plant a lot of plants.

 What kind of space do you have?

 This is where I can’t really tell you how much or how little to plant.
 You’ve got to make those decisions based on your garden size.
 But I will tell you that you can absolutely get creative with your space.
-Tomatoes grow well in containers, so you don’t have to “waste” garden space on tomatoes if you can put them in a pot on the back porch.
+Tomatoes grow well in containers, so you don’t have to “waste” garden space on tomatoes if you can put them in pots on the back porch.

-Planting low plants like marigolds, mums or basil will not only help keep bugs off your plants help keep the soil healthy.
+Planting plants like marigolds, mums or basil will not only help keep bugs off your plants help keep the soil healthy.
 When we are planting our raised beds, I plant something high, something low, and a root.
 For example, I will plant peppers, carrots and oregano in the same area.